2025 applications are Open

 On the last day, student teams present their accomplishments to the rest of the participants, Participants are expected to do some preparation before the summer school’s starts.

-The summer school is organized into five parallel tracks: Building online courses with OLI (BOLI), Intelligent Tutor Systems development (ITS), Educational Data Mining (EDM), and (new as of 2023) Computer Science Education Research (CER).
+The summer school is organized into six parallel tracks: Building online courses with OLI (BOLI), Chemistry Education (CE), Computational Models of Learning (CML), Intelligent Tutor Systems development (ITS), Educational Data Mining (EDM), and (new as of 2023) Computer Science Education Research (CER).
 We are particularly encouraging participants that are addressing inequities in education and participants interested in computer science education.

 The tracks will overlap somewhat but will differ significantly with respect to the hands-on activities, which make up about half the summer school.
 Although as a participant you will be assigned to one of the tracks, based on your preferences stated in the application, it will be possible to “shop around” – that is, participate in activities of tracks other than the one to which you have been “officially” assigned.
 Our primary concern is that the summer school will be a good learning experience for you.